kredati/cin2999f21/syllabus.md

 * The whys and wherefores of university/college life
 * The cult of (over)work
 * What kinds of activities do we want to do?

+Homework due:
+* Either: attend the group writing session in week 1 (scheduling TBD), or use the pomodoro technique for at least one task.

 #### Week 3, September 27: The program & surviving it, part 1: The long view: Outcomes
 Reading due: